 Expiration Date/Next scheduled review date: 6/2022

-All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any commercial interest.
+All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any ineligible companies.

 There is no commercial support for this activity.

 None of the planners or presenters for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.